 The right lever controls the windshield wipers and washers.
-The rotary switch at the end of the lever has three positions:
+The rotary switch at the end of the lever has three positions: INT: intermittent - : low speed - : high speed In intermittent, the wipers operate every few seconds.

-INT: intermittent

--: low speed

-=: high speed

-In intermittent, the wipers operate every few seconds.
 The sweep interval will change slightly with speed; getting shorter as you drive faster.
 In low speed and high speed, the wipers run continuously.

-You can vary how often the wipers sweep the windshield by turning the INTTIME ring next to the rotary switch.
+On all models except DX You can vary how often the wipers sweep the windshield by turning the INTTIME ring next to the rotary switch.